Melios22/AI-Powered-Addins/google-docs/README.md

 ```

 ### 3️⃣ Run the Add-on
-- Back to Google Docs, there will be an option of `AI Translator` on the top menu.
+- Back to Google Docs, there will be an option of `AI-Powered Tools` on the top menu.
-- Click on it and then click on `Open Translator` to launch the sidebar.
+- Click on it and then click on `Translator` to launch the sidebar.

 *<u>Note</u>:* On the first run, Google will ask for permission to access the Google Docs.
 Click on `Review Permissions` and then `Allow`.